catamphetamine/react-pages/README.md

 * `props` — Any `props` returned from the `load()` function.
 * `useSelector` — A hook that could be used to access Redux state.
+* `usePageSelector` — A hook that could be used to access "page-specific" Redux state.

 If the root route component also has a `meta` function, the result of the page component's `meta` function will be merged on top of the result of the root route component's `meta` function.